-The downside to strong naming is that the .NET Framework on Windows enables strict loading of assemblies once an assembly is strong named.
-A strong-named assembly reference must exactly match the version referenced by an assembly, forcing developers to configure binding redirects when using the assembly:
+The downside to strong naming is that .NET Framework on Windows enables strict loading of assemblies once an assembly is strong named.
+A strong-named assembly reference must exactly match the version of the loaded assembly, forcing developers to configure binding redirects when using the assembly:

 When .NET developers complain about strong naming, what they're usually complaining about is strict assembly loading.
-Fortunately, this issue is isolated to the .NET Framework. .NET Core, Xamarin, UWP, and most other .NET implementations don't have strict assembly loading and removes the main downside of strong naming.
+Fortunately, this issue is isolated to .NET Framework. .NET 5+, .NET Core, Xamarin, UWP, and most other .NET implementations don't have strict assembly loading, which is the main downside of strong naming.